athenalobo/Toycathon-Kodesplash/README.md

 # Toycathon-Kodesplash

+This project was built for Toycathon 2021 by a team of 5.

 **What is Kodesplash?**

 	Kodesplash is a collection of many games where Each Java concept is taught through a separate unique game inspired by Indian Culture and heritage